 State reports on the implementation of the right to education or human rights in general submitted to international human rights treaty monitoring bodies often provide information on education laws and policies.

-NGOs’ reports are also useful resources to find information on the implementation of the right to education, particularly on the gaps in laws, policies or practice or on violations.
+NGOs’ reports are also useful resources to find information on the implementation of the right to education, particularly on the gaps in laws, policies, or practice, and on violations.

 A number of databases compile information on statistics, as well as laws and policies on education.
-Below, we suggest a list of recommended sites to guide you in your research.
+Below, is a list of recommended sites to guide you in your research.

 The UNESCO database provides key information on the right to education in all its Member States: